 The current series, published from 1905 to the present.

 Contents: A series of annual publications including programs of study, admission requirements, course descriptions, various regulations for Yale College, the Graduate School of Arts and Sciences, and the professional schools as well as other programs.
 The series included the campus directory until 1987 as well as, at various times, volumes devoted to the Yale Library, the Report of the President and of the Treasurer, “catalogues of the several schools,” the Alumni Directory, and the Obituary Record.

 Format: Until recently the Bulletin of Yale University was published exclusively as bound volumes.
 In the late 1990s, editions for some schools were also issued as html or pdf online documents.
 Starting in 2001–2002, digital versions of all editions have been published on this site.
-As of 2009–2010, most schools have reduced print publication significantly, producing an archival print run only and relying on digital publication on this site.
+Most schools have since reduced print publication significantly, producing an archival print run only and relying on digital publication on this site.
 For all editions, the online pdf of the print version is the official document of record.

 Catalogue of Yale University